-The number of family members covered in the policy directly make an impact on the premium prices.
-Adding an adult member does not increase the prices proportionately highlighting the fact that family floater plans are more economical than buying 2 separate policies.
-There is a negligible increase in the premium upon adding children to the policy.
+As shown in the graph, there is a negotiable increase in the premium upon adding children to the policy.
 Most companies allow children up to the age of 18 or 21 to be added to the policies in a family floater plan.

 If you are looking for health insurance estimate cost for you and your family use our health insurance calculator to calculate premium online instantly.Calculate Now

-Of the 6 companies forming the index, the variance observed in premiums between the companies is very high compared to variance observed in term plans.
+Of the 5 companies, forming the index, the variance observed in premiums among the health companies is quite high as compared to variance observed in term insurance companies.
 This is primarily because of the fact that coverages, features, and benefits differ significantly for health insurance whereas term insurance is usually simple with similar benefits in case of death.

-The prices & charts displayed above are based on the average premium prices of 6 health insurance companies in India.
-We have selected one public and five private health insurance companies in terms of their GWP earned as per IRDAI annual report 2018-19 (The New India Assurance Co.
-Ltd, Star Health and Allied Insurance Co.
+The prices & charts displayed above are based on the average premium prices of 5 health insurance companies in India.
+We have selected five private health insurance companies in terms of their GWP earned as per the IRDAI annual report 2019-20 (Star Health and Allied Insurance Co.
 Ltd, ICICI Lombard General Insurance Co.
 Ltd, Bajaj Allianz General Insurance Co.
 Ltd, HDFC ERGO General Insurance Co.
 Ltd & Religare Health Insurance Co.
 Ltd.)

-The prices represent the annual premium for each sample customer pertaining to age, coverage type & sum assured as of January 01, 2021.
-The Insurer individual rate may vary depending on age, coverage type, health profile, sum assured & add-on riders.
+The prices represent the annual premium for each sample customer pertaining to age, coverage type & sum insured in Q3, 2021 (July'21 - September'21).
+The Insurer's individual rate may vary depending on age, coverage type, health profile, sum insured & add-on riders.